cryptax/techweb/tools.md

 - Create armatures, and extend them for the same lines of bones
 - Parent bones: click on the child, then shift click on the father and Ctrl P to parent, Keep Offset.
 - Symmetrize: select all bones, F3, Symmetrize and all bones named .L will be created .R
 - Attaching the armature to the body: in Object Mode, click on the body, shift click on the armature, then Ctrl P, and choose Armature Deform with Automatic Weights (or other)

+Animation:

+- Insert a new pose with *I* and select for instance Location and Rotation.